reactjs/react-docgen/README.md

 var componentInfo = reactDocs.parse(src);
 ```

-As with the CLI, this will look for the exported component created through `React.createClass` in the provided source.
+As with the CLI, this will look for the exported component created through `React.createClass` or a class definition in the provided source.
 The whole process of analyzing the source code is separated into two parts:

 - Locating/finding the nodes in the AST which define the component
 - Extracting information from those nodes